-On my way for the 3rd annual fall ride.
-Left home around noon yesterday and it started to rain as soon as I left my driveway.
+On the way for my 3rd annual fall ride.
+Not sure exactly where I’m headed but I hope to make it out to the Pacific Northwest and back.
+I Left home around noon yesterday and it started to rain as soon as I left my driveway.
 Just a drizzle but it followed me all the way to Detroit.
 Once the rain stopped it started to get hot and the temp kept marching up.
 When I got to Dayton it was 96 degree and humid.
 I wasn’t dressed appropriately and I was cooked when I got to my brother Ed’s house.
 On my was south to Knoxville today.
 Looking at the map, I have decided to go through Daniel Boone National Forest.
 Will report back later.
 To see my progress on a map, click “where am I today” link above.

 I took some time off from the basement to go to the National BMW Rally June 13-16th.
 It was held at the Fairgrounds in Lebanon, TN It was about a 700 mile trip from Harbor Beach so I thought I would take my time and split it up into 2 days.
 I road the 2 lane highways to my brother’s house South of Dayton and got a night of free room and board.
 The ride down was no fun as it poured rain most of the way with strong crosswinds and cold temps.
 The roads I chose were full of truck traffic too.
 It’s always fun to follow a slow truck spraying water so much that visibility makes it impossible to pass without risk of a head on collision.
 Try it on a motorcycle.
 But I stayed dry with my wet weather gear and persevered.
 One of the guys I met at the rally said, “BMW riders aren’t pussies”.
 We tend to complain about the weather but we generally push forward, regardless.Continue reading “2019 MOA Rally”